AVakhmistrova/OHDSI-tools-on-IRIS-new/README.md

 ```R
 resultsSchema <- "OMOPCDM53_RESULTS"     # new result schema
 ```
-4. Run Achilles and create table _concept_hierarchy_ as described in [steps 4-5](#re-run-achilles-on-the-same-dataset-in-the-current-result-schema)
+4. Run Achilles and create table _concept_hierarchy_ as described in [steps 4-5](#re-run-achilles-on-the-same-dataset-in-the-current-result-schema).
+5. Open [Atlas](http://127.0.0.1/atlas) to view the analysis dashboards.

 ### Load new data and run analyses
 Import new CDM data and vocabularies into the database, then run Achilles to generate fresh analysis results.